Find Geometric Shapes for Kids: Recognize Squares, Triangles and Circles

 Frequently asked questions about shape-finding

-From age 3 with scenes that have simple and clearly visible shapes (large circles, clear squares).
-At that age children are starting to name basic geometric figures and this game helps them associate the name with the visual shape in a real context (a square window, a round ball).
-At ages 4-5 they can find more complex shapes like triangles, hearts and stars.
-From age 6 the challenge rises with subtler shapes like diamonds, ovals and crescents integrated into drawing details.
-Each scene can be replayed as many times as the child wants to reinforce learning without frustration.
+The shape-finding game works from age 3, with scenes built around simple, clearly visible figures like big circles and bold squares.
+At that age children are just beginning to name the basic geometric shapes, and the game helps them link the name to the shape in a real context (a square window, a round ball).
+By ages 4 to 5 they can spot more complex shapes such as triangles, hearts and stars.
+From age 6 the challenge ramps up with subtler shapes like diamonds, ovals and crescent moons woven into the details of the drawing.
+Every scene can be replayed as many times as the child likes to reinforce the learning without frustration.

-Above each scene the shapes to find appear, with their name and a colored symbol.
-The child looks at the image and taps where they see each hidden shape.
-If correct, that shape gets marked with a green check and is crossed off the top list.
-If they tap somewhere without a shape, a soft error sound plays (no penalty or frustrating message) and they can keep trying.
-When all shapes in the scene are found, that scene is won and they can move on to the next.
-No time limit or score: the child sets the pace.
+In the shape-finding game, the shapes to find appear at the top of each scene, each with its name and a colored symbol.
+The child looks at the picture and taps the spot where they see each hidden shape.
+On a correct tap, that shape gets marked with a green check and is crossed off the list at the top.
+If they tap a spot with no shape, a soft error sound plays, with no penalty or discouraging message, and they can keep trying.
+Once all the shapes in the scene are found, they win it and move on to the next one.
+There is no time limit or score: the child sets the pace.

-The nine basic shapes that cover early-childhood curriculum: square, rectangle, triangle, circle, oval, heart, star, diamond and crescent.
-Each scene combines between 3 and 8 shapes, naturally integrated into the drawing (a triangle on the house roof, a circle on the car wheel, a heart on the child's sweater).
-This visual integration helps the child not only memorize the shape in isolation but recognize it in real-world objects, a fundamental skill for later geometry and spatial reasoning.
+The shape-finding game includes the 9 basic figures that cover the early-childhood education curriculum: square, rectangle, triangle, circle, oval, heart, star, diamond and crescent moon.
+Each scene combines between 3 and 8 shapes, blended naturally into the drawing (a triangle on the house roof, a circle in the car wheel, a heart on the child's sweater).
+This visual integration helps the child not just memorize the shape in isolation, but recognize it in real-world objects, a key skill for geometry and later spatial reasoning.

-Does the child need to read to play?
+Does the child need to be able to read to play the shape-finding game?

-No. Each shape to find appears with a colored visual symbol (a blue square, a red heart, a yellow star) along with the written name.
-Pre-literate children recognize shapes by their silhouette and color without needing to read.
-Additionally, a friendly voice reads the game prompt at start to guide the youngest ones.
-Feedback is 100% visual and auditory (not written): a green check appears on the found shape, and a positive sound confirms the find.
-Ideal for 3-4 year olds who can't read yet but are ready to start recognizing figures.
+The shape-finding game does not require reading.
+Each shape to find appears with a colored visual symbol (a blue square, a red heart, a yellow star) alongside the written name, so pre-reading children recognize them by their outline and color.
+A friendly voice also reads the game's instructions at the start to guide the youngest players.
+The feedback is 100% visual and audio, not written: a green check appears over the found shape and a positive sound confirms the hit.
+It is ideal for 3- and 4-year-olds who do not read yet but are already ready to start recognizing figures.